-How is it done?
+How is gallbladder surgery done?

 Keyhole surgery is successful in over 98% of cases.
-When not possible an open removal (longer scar under ribs) is needed.
-In the few that cannot be completed keyhole it is often known pre-operation that this risk is high and you would be informed of this heightened risk before undergoing surgery.
+When not possible an open surgery removal (longer scar under ribs) is needed.
+In the few that cannot be completed using keyhole it is often known pre-operation that this risk is high and you would be informed of this heightened risk before undergoing surgery.

 No surgery is without some risks attached.
-Here we describe the procedure and what risks are involved.